California Education Policy Fund

 - Extent to which collaboration with, or accessing other, community resources has been incorporated into the organization’s plans to enhance internal skills, knowledge, reach, or impact.

 - The extent to which the organization has a history of collaboration and is willing to work with other CEPF grantee organizations.

 - Evidence that the applicant organization is well managed, fiscally responsible, and able to comply with all grant and ethical requirements.

 Grant Review & Selection Process

-Full proposals will be subject to a transparent, objective review based on the merits of the organization and the quality of its application by an independent Grant Award Advisory Committee.
-The Grant Award Advisory Committee will consist of well-respected individuals with knowledge and experience in California education policy issues and the deeper learning landscape.
-The Grant Award Advisory Committee will make recommendations for funding to RPA, who will be responsible for all final grant funding decisions as the fiscal sponsor of the Fund.
+Full proposals are subject to a transparent, objective review based on the merits of the organization and the quality of its application by an independent Grant Award Advisory Committee.
+The Grant Award Advisory Committee consists of well-respected individuals with knowledge and experience in California education policy issues and the deeper learning landscape.
+The Grant Award Advisory Committee makes recommendations for funding to RPA, who is responsible for all final grant funding decisions as the fiscal sponsor of CEPF.